The effective transverse response of fiber reinforced composites with nonlinear interfaces

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Dong, Zhifa, "The effective transverse response of fiber reinforced composites with nonlinear interfaces" (1999).
 Mechanical and Aerospace Engineering - Dissertations.
-Paper 38.
+38.